Insurance

 Managing the risk

-Obviously, any action you take needs to be proportionate depending on your own circumstances.
-This will reflect your legal obligations; the size of your organisation; the numbers of employees/volunteers involved; and the nature of the tasks involved.
+Any action you take needs to be proportionate depending on your circumstances.
+This will reflect your legal obligations, the size of your organisation, the number of employees/volunteers involved, and the nature of the tasks involved.

 If you are an employer, you may want to: